Setup & Configuration

 Klyve follows a “Bring Your Own Key” (BYOK) model.
 You pay your provider directly; Klyve acts as the secure orchestration layer.

-- Choose your provider (e.g., OpenAI, Anthropic, DeepSeek, or a Custom Endpoint).
+- Select Provider: Choose OpenAI, Anthropic, DeepSeek, Grok, Gemini, local LLM, Other OpenAI-compatible, or a Custom Endpoint.

 The “Chain of Thought” Strategy

-To optimize costs and performance, Klyve allows you to assign different models from your selected provider to different tasks within the same project.
+To optimize costs and performance, you can assign different models to different tasks:

 - Reasoning Model (High Capability): Used for complex tasks like architectural planning, code generation, and debugging.